webclinic017/Trading_Bot-16/README.md

 # pythonProjectCryptoBot
-Improvements
+###Improvements
--Bandwagon bot (based off volume indicators)
+-Bandwagon bot (based off volume indicators)<br/>
--Forex grid trading bot
+-Forex grid trading bot<br/>
--Bot to get as much of a secuirty as possible
+-Bot to get as much of a secuirty as possible<br/>
--Bot that can short sell
+-Bot that can short sell<br/>
--Interface with Alpaca markets API
+-Interface with Alpaca markets API<br/>
 -Trade on CRYPTO/BTC pairs

-BTC Results
+BTC Results<br/>
+Macd and ema - 129<br/>
+Macd and ema with short sell - 139<br/>
-Macd and ema - 129
+Macd and ema with limited short sell - 174<br/>
-macd and ema with short sell- 139
+Macd and ema with limited short sell, trailing orders, and stop loss - 214<br/>